 A good manager will agree - it’s sort of relieving to hear your employee’s opinions on a matter.
-One-on-one meetings, probably the best way to campaign.
+1 on 1 meetings, probably the best way to campaign.

 “90 minutes of your time can enhance the quality of your subordinate’s work for 2 weeks, or for some 80+ hours” says Andy Grove, former CEO & co-founder of Intel.